OpenBioMaps/documentation/official_docs/en/api.rst

 WEB API
 -------
-There is a web (_GET) api endpoint to retrieve data without authentication.
-This is the ?query= This is API uses text_filter modules to assemble an SQL query statement.
+There is a web (_GET) API endpoint to retrieve data without authentication.
+This is the ?query= This API uses text_filter modules to assemble an SQL query statement.

 Variables
 .........
 query:          (API endpoint)

-qtable:         (data table for data retreive)
+qtable:         (data table for data retrieve)

 report:         (data retreive using stored queries)